OrnitOnGithub/kathleen/README.md

 ## The Goal

-The goal is to build a compiler that can turn a custom language into an assembly output.
+The goal is to build a compiler that can turn a custom language into an x86_64 linux nasm assembly output.